SU($N$) altermagnetism: Lattice models, magnon modes, and flavor-split bands: SU(3) local-moment altermagnet on the hexatriangular lattice

 \section{SU(3) local-moment altermagnet on the hexatriangular lattice}

-In this section, we generalize the approach of the previous section to the SU(3) Heisenberg model discussed in the main text.
-We present details of the flavor-wave theory and derive the flavor-wave chirality.
+In this section, we retrace the steps of Sec.~\ref{sec:SU2ins}, but now for the SU(3) Heisenberg model discussed in the main text.
+We discuss how this SU(3) ``spin'' Hamiltonian emerges as the effective low-energy description in the strong-coupling limit of a related Hubbard model and present details on the flavor-wave theory.
+As before, this includes an analysis of the symmetries of the magnon spectrum and a derivation of the flavor-wave chirality.

-In a system where fermions of three different flavors hop on a lattice and form one-third-filled bands, the presence of a strong local Hubbard repulsion gives rise to a Mott insulator where each site is left with a local-moment degree of freedom that transforms under the fundamental representation of the $\mathrm{SU}\left(3\right)$ algebra \citep{toth10}.
-The effective low-energy Hamiltonian then takes the form of an SU(3) Heisenberg model, as in Eq.~(1) of the main paper, with bilinear terms $S_{i\mu}^{\beta\alpha} S_{j\nu}^{\beta\alpha} = \Ket{\beta_{i\mu} \alpha_{j\nu}} \Bra{\alpha_{i\mu} \beta_{j\nu}}$ that the permute the states at sites $(i\mu)$ and $(j\nu)$ \cite{toth10,bauer12}.
-Specializing this to the hexatriangular lattice, we have

-where $J_1,J_2>0$ correspond to the solid and dashed couplings depicted in Fig.~1(b) of the main paper.